 We also evaluated an image encryption implementation based on LUKS which is already used in Cinder and Nova as an encryption mechanism for volumes and ephemeral disks respectively.
 However, we were unable to find a suitable solution to directly handle file-based LUKS encryption in user space.
 Firstly, the handling of LUKS devices (even when file-based) via cryptsetup always requires the dm-crypt kernel module and corresponding root privileges.
 Secondly, in contrast to native LUKS used by LibVirt, the LUKS handling available via cryptsetup creates temporary device mapper endpoints where data is read from or written to.
 There is no direct reading/writing from/to an encrypted LUKS file and LUKS opening/closing needs to be handled accordingly.
 Lastly, LUKS is a format primarily designed for disk encryption.
 Although it may be used for files as well (by formatting files as LUKS devices), the handling is rather inconvenient; for example, the size of the LUKS container file needs to be calculated and allocated beforehand since it acts like a disk with a fixed size.

 REST API impact¶

-While uploading an image, which should be encrypted, additional properties in the request body will need to be introduced to specify the desired encryption format and key id.
-Both to be used while encrypting the image locally before uploading it.
+For creating encrypted images from volumes, additional properties in the request body of “os-volume_upload_image” will need to be introduced to specify the desired encryption format and key id.

 There are impacts on the security of OpenStack: